banzaicloud/koperator-docs/docs/cruisecontroloperation.md

 ## How can we have control over the created CruiseControlOperation?

 - The task execution can be stopped gracefully when the `CruiseControlOperation` is deleted.
 In this case the corresponding `cruiseControlState` or the `cruiseControlVolumeState` will transition to `Graceful*Succeeded`.
 - `cruiseControlOperation.spec.errorPolicy` defines how the failed Cruise Control task should be handled.
 When the `errorPolicy` is `retry`, Koperator re-executes the failed task every `30s`.
-When it is "ignore", Koperator handles the failed task as completed thus the `cruiseControlState` or the `cruiseControlVolumeState` will transition to `Graceful*Succeeded`.
+When it is `ignore`, Koperator handles the failed task as completed thus the `cruiseControlState` or the `cruiseControlVolumeState` will transition to `Graceful*Succeeded`.
-- When there is a Cruise Control task which can not be completed without an error and the `cruiseControlOperation.spec.errorPolicy` is retry, Koperator will re-execute the task until it is succeeded.
+- When there is a Cruise Control task which can not be completed without an error and the `cruiseControlOperation.spec.errorPolicy` is `retry`, Koperator will re-execute the task until it is succeeded.
 This automatic re-execution can be paused with a label on the corresponding `CruiseControlOperation` custom resource (check the example below setting the label `pause` to the value `true`).
 When the `pause` label is not set to `true` or the label is removed, the re-execution will be continued.
 Pausing can be useful when the reason of the error cannot be fixed any time soon but you want to retry the operation later when the problem is resolved.